 The dividend yield ratio shows the amount of dividends that a company pays to its investors in comparison to the market price of its stock.
 Thus, the dividend yield ratio is the return on investment to an investor if the investor were to have bought the stock at the market price on the measurement date.

 To calculate the ratio, divide the annual dividends paid per share of stock by the market price of the stock at the end of the measurement period.
-Since the market price of the stock is measured on a single date, and that measurement may not be representative of the stock price over the measurement period, you might consider using an average stock price instead.
+Since the market price of the stock is measured on a single date, and that measurement may not be representative of the stock price over the measurement period, consider using an average stock price instead.
 The basic calculation is:

 Annual dividends paid per share ÷ Market price of the stock = Dividend yield ratio